 Paul DiPerna is vice president of research and innovation for EdChoice.
-He joined the organization in 2006, and he currently leads the research and thought leadership program’s activities and projects.
-His research interests include surveys and polling on K–12 education and schooling.
+Paul joined the organization in 2006, and he currently leads the research and thought leadership program’s activities and projects.
+His research interests include surveys and polling on American K–12 education and schooling.
 Paul directs the annual Schooling in America Survey and monthly EdChoice Public Opinion Tracker – a national polling series that regularly surveys the general public, parents, teachers, and teens.
-EdChoice has produced more than 180 reports, papers, and briefs during his time leading the research program.
+EdChoice has produced more than 180 reports, papers, and briefs during Paul’s time overseeing the research program.

 Previously, Paul served as the assistant director for the Brown Center on Education Policy at the Brookings Institution.
 He was a research analyst for the first five issues of the Brown Center Report on American Education (2000–2004).
 He also managed and coordinated the activities of the National Working Commission on Choice in K–12 Education (2001–2005).

 Public Affairs, American History, Political History